 You are using DR (see chapter 10) and you need to recover the instance in a different region.
 You may want to find the matching AMI in the target region to use it to launch the instance, or you may need its kernel ID or ram disk ID to launch the instance from a snapshot.

 Volume recovery means creating EBS volumes out of snapshots.
-In CPM, you can recover volumes that were part of an instance’s backup or recover EBS volumes that were added to a policy as an independent volume.
+In N2WS, you can recover volumes that were part of an instance’s backup or recover EBS volumes that were added to a policy as an independent volume.
 The recovery process is basically the same.

 To recover volumes belonging to an instance:

 Next to an instance backup, click Volumes Only.
 The screen in Figure 9‑5 opens.
 Figure 9‑5

 Change the fields as needed: